 They describe their vision as being focused on improving private schools and helping them to prosper with the use of their services.

-ISASA offers a variety of positions within the educational institutions that are a part of their network.
+ISASA offers a variety of positions in 2018 within the educational institutions that are a part of their network.

 Positions that are available include various teaching positions, but there are also a fair number of administrative vacancies that ISASA needs to fill on a regular basis.